The Way of the World: Plot

 Mirabell and Millamant, equally strong-willed, discuss in detail the conditions under which they would accept each other in marriage (otherwise known as the "proviso scene"), showing the depth of their feeling for each other.
 Mirabell finally proposes to Millamant and, with Mrs. Fainall's encouragement (almost consent, as Millamant knows of their previous relations), Millamant accepts.
 Mirabell leaves as Lady Wishfort arrives, and she lets it be known that she wants Millamant to marry her nephew, Sir Wilfull Witwoud, who has just arrived from the countryside.
 Lady Wishfort later gets a letter telling her about the Sir Rowland plot.
 Sir Rowland takes the letter and accuses Mirabell of trying to sabotage their wedding.
 Lady Wishfort agrees to let Sir Rowland bring a marriage contract that night.

 By Act 5, Lady Wishfort has found out the plot, and Fainall has had Waitwell arrested.
 Mrs. Fainall tells Foible that her previous affair with Mirabell is now public knowledge.
 Lady Wishfort appears with Mrs. Marwood, whom she thanks for unveiling the plot.
 Fainall then appears and uses the information of Mrs. Fainall's previous affair with Mirabell and Millamant's contract to marry him to blackmail Lady Wishfort, telling her that she should never marry and that she is to transfer her fortune to him.
 Lady Wishfort offers Mirabell her consent to the marriage if he can save her fortune and honour.
 Mirabell calls on Waitwell who brings a contract from the time before the marriage of the Fainalls in which Mrs. Fainall gives all her property, in trust, to Mirabell.
 This neutralises the blackmail attempts, after which Mirabell restores Mrs. Fainall's property to her possession and then is free to marry Millamant with the full £12000 inheritance.

-Although the play was not well received at first, it is now widely regarded as one of the foremost works of Restoration comedy ever written, and a centerpiece of the genre.
+Although the play was not well received at first, it is now widely regarded as one of the foremost works of Restoration comedy ever written, and a centrepiece of the genre.

+The play has strong themes about jealousy, deceit, and intrigue.
+This is what creates most of the conflict between each character.
+Most of the conflict is a game between the characters to deceive Lady Wishfort to gain control of her fortune.
+This play was also a milestone in feminist play productions.
+Many of the characters in this play are intelligent, and independent women, even though the play is still very sexually driven at times.
+There is also a big theme of money vs. love.
+It can be hard at times to read the motivation of each character, when considering their motives.
+Do they love the other person?
+Or are their actions motivated by greed?
+Hundreds of years later and this is still a relevant theme today.